gnolang/blog/posts/2024-06-28-gno-debugger/README.md

     b []string
 }
 ```
-For security reasons, `print` command will only evaluate expressions with no side effects on the virtual machine state.
-For example it is not possible to perform an arithmetic operation like `print a + 2`, or to call a function like `printf f(6)`.
+For security reasons, the `print` command will only evaluate expressions with no side effects on the virtual machine state.
+For example, it is not possible to perform an arithmetic operation like `print a + 2`, or to call a function like `printf f(6)`.

 ## Conclusion